Being a cormorant ~ filming more swimming scenes for Swallows and Amazons on 4th July 1973

 Roger still couldn’t swim, but he was trying to.
 Very hard.
 The production manager had kindly scheduled the second of our swimming scenes as late in the summer as possible.
 The weather was warmer – we’d elected to go bathing in a river up near Rydal Water on our day off – but it was still pretty chilly out on Coniston.

 Whilst we tried to acclimatise by running around in our swimming costumes the crew were all in their thick coats as you can see from this home movie footage shot by my mother.
 We had bought her 8mm camera by saving up Green Shield stamps.
 (Can you remember collecting Green Shield stamps from petrol stations?
 They were an icon of the early 1970s all by themselves.)
 I remember someone on the crew calling out ‘Second unit!’ as Mum lifted what looked like a grey and white toy to her face.
 It was a bit noisy so she was not able to record during a take.
 You only see us before and after the sequences in the film, but her footage shows quite a few of the members of the crew – all smoking away, even when they were trying to warm us up after each sequence.
-You can watch Jean McGill, from Cumbria, our unit nurse who was dressed in red popping Dextrose into our mouths and giving us hot drinks to warm us up.
+You can watch Jean McGill, from Cumbria, our unit nurse who was dressed in red, popping Dextrose into our mouths and giving us hot drinks to warm us up.
 Jean made Gareth Tandy, the third assistant, who was aged about 18, wear a sun hat because he had previously suffered from sun stroke.
-David Blagden can be glimpsed as one of the only other men with short hair.
+David Blagden can be glimpsed as the one other man with short hair.

 The camera pontoon must have been left up on Derwentwater.
 Claude was obliged to shoot these scenes from what we called the camera punt, which was smaller but quite useful.
 Richard Pilbrow sent me a picture.
-He has included others in a new book that he has written about his career, including a section on the making of ‘Swallows and Amazons’ called ‘A Theatre Project’
+He has included others in a book that he has written about his career, including a section on the making of ‘Swallows and Amazons’ called ‘A Theatre Project’

 Claude Whatham and his crew on the camera punt